 Latin name: Eublepharis macularius

-This individual is an unsexed baby, about 1 month old and 4.5” in length including tail.
+This individual a young adult female, about 2 years old and 7” in length including tail.

 These gentle and personable geckos are the post popular gecko to keep as a pet.
 They are hardy, stay small, are docile and are available in a wide array of colorful and interesting morphs.

 They are native to the deserts and dry grasslands Afghanistan, Pakistan, India and Nepal.
 As adults they reach lengths of 7”-11” with males being larger than females.
 Their lifespan in human care is often around 20years with some individuals living 25+years with optimal care.

 Quick care stats:

 Temperatures: 90 degrees Fahrenheit in the basking area, 75-80 degrees Fahrenheit on the cool end.